Rebilly/api-definitions/openapi/description.md

 To create or manage API keys, select one of the following:

-- Use the Rebilly UI: In the left navigation bar, click **Automations**, **Integrations**, **Custom integrations**, then click **API keys**.
+- Use the Rebilly UI: see [Manage API keys](https://www.rebilly.com/docs/dev-docs/api-keys/#manage-api-keys)
-- Use the Rebilly API: go to [API Keys](https://user-api-docs.rebilly.com/#tag/API-Keys).
+- Use the Rebilly API: see the [API key operations](https://all-rebilly.redoc.ly/tag/API-keys).

-For more information, see [API keys](https://www.rebilly.com/docs/concepts-and-features/concept/api-keys).
+For more information on API keys, see [API keys](https://www.rebilly.com/docs/concepts-and-features/concept/api-keys).

 # Errors
-Rebilly follows the error response format proposed in [RFC 7807](https://tools.ietf.org/html/rfc7807) also known as Problem Details for HTTP APIs.
-As with our normal API responses, your client must be prepared to gracefully handle additional members of the response.
+Rebilly follows the error response format proposed in [RFC 7807](https://tools.ietf.org/html/rfc7807), which is also known as Problem Details for HTTP APIs.
+As with any API responses, your client must be prepared to gracefully handle additional members of the response.
+The following section describes common error types.

 ## Forbidden
 <RedocResponse pointer={"#/components/responses/Forbidden"} />